mjtadema/PollMaubot/README.md

 '!poll close' - Ends the poll

 Users vote by adding the matching emoji to the poll (i.e. if the first choice has a :thumbsup: then in order to pick that choice the user has to react with :thumbsup:)

+## Version 3.0.2 (forked)
+ - Results can now be requested before the poll is closed
+ - Result message is simplyfied to help with bridging to other messaging services

 ## Version 3.0 (Latest release)
  - Made emoji options more accessible